elunna/nerfhack-changelog/README.md

 ### spellbook of cone of cold
 * Moved to the Matter school (SLASH'EM)

+### spellbook of create monster
+* Increased from level 2 to level 4
+* Only creates spell beings at unskilled and basic levels.

 ### spellbook of cure sickness
 * Cure sickness is now directional and can be used to cure pets or other monsters (Evil)